 Accessing the Production Report Settings

-Select Production > Reports.
+From the left navigation sidebar, select Production > Production Reports.
 The Production Reports screen appears.

 Selecting the Date or Date Range

-In the Date (From - To) calendar fields, enter the date or date range for which you want to generate the production report.
+From the Date From and Date To calendar fields, enter the date or date range for which you want to generate the production report.
 Any scheduled menu that is active within the date range will be pulled for the production report(s) you run.

 Selecting Meal Periods/Snack Times